-How to get the .ipa file you created on an iPad or iPhone outside of the App Store
+How to get the .ipa file you created on an iPad or iPhone outside of the App Store.

-2. Install from Xcode
+1. Install from Xcode

 Sometimes, mainly for troubleshooting purposes, you may want to install the

 - Connect your iOS device via USB, then open Xcode

-- From the Window menu, select "Devices"
+- From the Window menu, select "Devices and Simulators"

-- Select your device from the list of devices, then use the "+" sign to install the .ipa.
+- Select your device from the list of devices, then use the "+" sign to install the

-3. Deploy the app over the air (Twixl built-in)
+2. Deploy the app over the air (Twixl built-in)

 .ipa file will be installed on a secure web server, and users will be able to install the app directly on the device.

-3.1.
+2.1.
 Deployment URL

 Before you create a build of your app, enter the deployment URL in the "Code Signing" section of the build settings.
 The deployment URL is the location on your web server where you will be putting the app.

-As of iOS 9, Apple requires the certificate for an Enterprise app to be explicitly accepted first, before you can install apps from that company.
+Apple requires the deployment URL to be a secure (https) URL, so you may need to get an SSL security certificate for your web server.
+The profile for the app also must be explicitly accepted first, before you can use that app on the iPad or iPhone.
 First install the Enterprise app, then navigate to Settings -> General -> Profiles -> Enterprise app.
 There you will be able to trust the certificate for the company you just installed the app from.

-3.2.
+2.2.
 Create a build